Learn about actual and potential costs

 Where can I purchase Wireless Access Points?

-In 2018, ProcurementIQ estimates that there are about 3,200 suppliers of WAPs in the United States, including 200 manufacturers and 3,000 wholesalers.
-Collectively, the top four firms account for more than 50.0% of revenue, indicating a high level of market share concentration, which cuts into buyer negotiation power.
-However, the...
+In 2019, ProcurementIQ estimates that there are about 3,200 suppliers of WAPs in the United States, including 200 manufacturers and 3,000 wholesalers.
+Collectively, the top four firms account for more than 50.0% of the market's revenue, indicating a high level of market share concentration, which cuts into buyer negotiation power....
 Subscribe to learn more.

 Questions to ask potential suppliers